AirswitchAsa/brutalist-css/README.md

 A brutalist-inspired UI design system for React components.

 This is open-sourced by [Spicadust Inc.](https://www.spicadust.com) and the preview is hosted [here](https://spicadust-web.s3.us-east-1.amazonaws.com/brutalist-css/index.html).
+There is also an image preview below.

 Brutalist CSS is a side project out of our first product [Sphaere](https://dev.sphaere.app), a modern workspace to manage information retrieval and organization.
 Built with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui primitives.